nla/chronicrawl/README.md

 Currently it:

-* keeps the crawl state in an embedded ~~H2~~ Sqlite SQL database (still experimenting with db options, it currently uses a fairly portable subset of SQL)
+* keeps the crawl state in an embedded ~~H2~~ Sqlite SQL database (still experimenting with db options, it currently uses a fairly portable subset of SQL and likely will target both an embedded and an clustered database)
 * fetches robots.txt and discover URLs via sitemaps and links
 * discovers subresources by parsing HTML and also loading in Headless Chromium when script tags are detected
-* periodically revisits resources (schedule currently hardcoded)
+* periodically revisits resources (both fine-grained manual and basic automatic scheduling using a content change heuristic)
 * writes WARC records (with both server not modified and identical digest dedupe)
 * shows a primitive UI for exploring the state of the crawl and examining the content analysis
 * replays archived content using Pywb